-The Binghamton Mets of Binghamton, New York, played 25 seasons in the Eastern League.
-For each of those seasons, the B-Mets were the Double-A affiliate of the New York Mets.
+The Binghamton Mets of Binghamton, New York played 25 seasons in the Eastern League.
+For that entire quarter century, the B-Mets were the Double-A affiliate of the New York Mets.

 The identity was began in 1992, when the Williamsport Bills moved from Pennsylvania to upstate New York’s Southern Tier region and began playing games at Binghamton Municipal Stadium.
 When the Binghamton Mets first suited up, the team had parent club-inspired uniforms, complete with blue and orange racing stripes down the sides.
-The blue caps featured a simple orange Red Sox-esque letter B. The original logo had the word ‘Binghamton’ in a thin-gauge early-nineties computer font along with the the same Mets script as New York’s.
+The blue caps featured a simple orange Red Sox-esque letter B. The original logo had the word “Binghamton” in a thin-gauge early-nineties computer font along with the the same Mets script as New York’s.
 This same uniform set was worn through the 1994 season.

 Though the B-Mets were not owned by the MLB Mets, for many years they were a holdout COTOB in an era that saw the vast majority of Double-A franchises take the field with unique identities.
 This was understandable given the regional relevance of the Mets’ brand, though it stood out like a sore thumb–especially in the later days when the team’s struggles were clearly evident.

 And boy, were those struggles clearly evident.
 For the last several years that the team was known as the Binghamton Mets, they ranked dead last in average per-game attendance in the Eastern League.
-They typically drew less than 3,000 per game, which is very sub-standard at the Double-A level.
-Rumors began swirling about the B-Mets being sold to a group that would move them to Wilmington, Delaware, and effectively promote the vital Wilmington Blue Rocks up one level from the Class A-Advanced Carolina League.
+They typically drew less than 3,000 per game–very sub-standard at the Double-A level.
+Rumors began swirling about the B-Mets being sold to a group that would move them to Wilmington, Delaware, and effectively promote the Wilmington Blue Rocks up one level from the Class A-Advanced Carolina League.
 These rumors were at least temporarily abated when the B-Mets sold to new ownership, and were given a branding makeover.
-With much fanfare, the Binghamton Mets identity gave way to the new Binghamton Rumble Ponies.
+With much social media fanfare, the Binghamton Mets identity gave way to the new Binghamton Rumble Ponies.